resetroot99/The-FAIL-Kit/cases/INDEX.md

 - Add to the `cases/` directory
 - Update this index

-Or contact us for advisory services where we develop custom cases for your system.
+Or contact us for The Enterprise Gate ($15,000/year) where we develop custom cases for your system.

 ---